 Cockroaches In My Coffee Machine – Help!

 Cockroaches evoke a feeling of absolute, vitriolic disgust no matter where we might encounter them.
-They’re dirty, they’re creep and what’s worst of all is how fast those critters breed!
+They’re dirty, they’re creepy and what’s worst of all is how fast those critters breed!
 What’s worse then seeing a cockroach run, scampering out of your coffee machine?
-Finding one in your coffee.
+Finding one IN your coffee.

 Now, I know this is a topic most coffee machine suppliers will choose to overlook, avoid and even deny, but we know that cockroaches inside of coffee machines is a reality.
 A disgusting reality.
 But how can we deal with them?
 Knowing that a cockroach can lay up to 200 eggs at a time, we should find a solution to our problem before it gets out of control.